MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-timescale.md

 ## Create a hypertable

- The following steps create a hypertable in the default **tsdb** database:
+ The following steps create a hypertable in the default **defaultdb** database:

 1. In the **SERVERS** sidebar, right-click the server and select **New Query**.